The California Transparency in Supply Chains Act Statement

 The Company expects its suppliers to comply with all applicable laws and conduct business in an ethical and fair manner.
 This means that suppliers cannot make products for sale by the Company using slavery, child labor, human trafficking, or any form of forced labor.

-When we enter into contracts with our suppliers, we require them to comply with applicable laws, including laws prohibiting use of slavery, child labor and human trafficking.
-We do not currently specifically require that our direct suppliers certify that materials incorporated into their products comply with the laws regarding slavery and human trafficking of the country or countries in which they do business.
+When we enter into contracts with our suppliers, we require them to agree to comply with applicable laws, including laws prohibiting the use of slavery, child labor and human trafficking.
+We do not currently specifically require that our direct suppliers certify that materials incorporated into their products comply with the laws regarding slavery, child labor, human trafficking or any form of forced labor of the country or countries in which they do business.

 Audits.